Popular Cars with RB Engine

 RB20DET Engine

-The RB20DET in the Cefiro offers a solid balance of power and efficiency.
-It’s not the most powerful RB engine, but it gets the job done with a level of smoothness that’s perfect for a daily driver.
-The Cefiro is the sleeper in the RB lineup—it doesn’t shout, but it definitely delivers.
+The Cefiro’s RB20DET engine strikes a balance between power and efficiency.
+While it’s not the most powerful RB engine, it provides smooth performance ideal for daily driving.
+The Cefiro is a sleeper in the RB family—it doesn’t draw attention but delivers excellent performance.

 Tuning Potential

-One of the coolest things about the Cefiro is how it’s become a favorite in the drift scene.
-Its rear-wheel-drive layout and tunable RB engine make it a drift king in disguise.
-I’ve seen some wild Cefiro builds, and every time, I’m impressed by how much potential this car has when you dig a little deeper.
+One of the best aspects of the Cefiro is its popularity in the drift scene.
+Its rear-wheel-drive layout and tunable RB engine make it a hidden drift king.
+I’ve seen impressive Cefiro builds, showcasing the car’s immense potential when properly modified.

 Nissan 240SX/Silvia (S13)